Carta do Conselho do Fedora

 “Engineering” and “Mindshare” are broad areas roughly encompassing two of the major areas of activity in Fedora.
 Engineering is the technical work related to building and releasing the Fedora operating system and the infrastructure related to that.
 Mindshare includes marketing, design, and Fedora Ambassadors — largely activities that happen between Fedora and the world at large, with the distribution release cycle serving as a fuel source, not the thing that’s being worked on.

 The engineering and mindshare representatives' responsibility is to represent their areas collectively, not to be just an individual voice that happens to be voted-in by some subset of Fedora.
-They are selected by the people active in those areas, coordinated by the Fedora Engineering Steering Committee (FESCo) and a to-be-created mindshare group respectively, and serve for terms to be determined by those committees.
+They are selected by contributors working in those areas, under the rules of the Fedora Engineering Steering Committee (FESCo) and the Mindshare Committee, respectively.

 The elected positions cover all Fedora subprojects that are not under the engineering or mindshare banners, and the community at large.
 One specific responsibility is to represent the voice of individual contributors to the Fedora project.
 Each representative will also work on specific goals which she or he brings to the Council as highlighted during the election process.